LME says it has no current plans to ban Russian metal from its system

 "They would be sued (by the affected parties) if they tried to do this without sanctions on Russian metal producers," a source on the copper committee said.
 "The copper committee is an advisory committee, we can only suggest what the LME should do."

 The LME declined to comment specifically on the potential for lawsuits.
-Norilsk Nickel and Rusal's controlling shareholder EN+ did not immediately respond to a request for comment.
+Norilsk Nickel did not immediately respond to a request for comment.

+Rusal said it maintained regular contact and dialogue with the LME, adding its "aluminium remains very much deliverable and tradable on the exchange and it will continue to provide a stabilising effect on the market and pricing."

 The Aluminium Committee meets next week, and the Nickel Committee meets on Tuesday.